This article discusses the creation of Self-signed CA and TLS certificates using Terrform

 TLS certificate is developed by creating another public/private key, the public key is then signed by CA’s private key and this signed public key becomes the TLS certificate.
 The private key will be used to decrypt the initial message encrypted by the TLS certificate and it should be kept securely.

 Why Private TLS?
+Link to heading

 - Generating private CA and TLS certificate is cost-efficient.